gowthamvishnu/GIT-Q-A/README.md

 18)what is meant by git branch?
 a) copy of the current branch.
+  cmd: git branch (branc_name)  --> To create a branch

-19)what is meant by git commit? a)to add the changes from staging area to remote directory we need to commit the changes with a commit message
+19)what is meant by git commit? a)to add the changes from staging area to remote directory we need to commit the changes with a commit message.
+  cmd: git commit -m"commit msg"

 20)what is meant by git log?
 a)it will tell you total commits information like how many commites done,commitid,commited by whom,commit information etc..
+ cmd: git log

 21)what is meant by git add?
 a)adding the files/code/changes to the staging area from local workspace/working area.
+ cmd: git add filename -->To add a particular file
+      git add ./*      --> to add all the files in that repo

 22)what is meant by git status?
 a) It will tell us that which files are added to the staging area from local repository and which are not. when ever we use this command,if the files are showing in red colour that means those files are not added to staging area. if the files are showing in green colour that means those files are added to staging area.
+   cmd: git status

 23)what is meant by git push?
-a)To push the local changes to the remote repo we use git push.
+a)To push the local changes to the remote repo we use git push. git push origin branchname

 24)what is meant by git clone? a)To clone the remote repo to local workspace.

-25)what is meant by git add?
-a)adding the files/code/changes to the staging area from local workspace/working area
+  cmd: git clone remote_repo_url

-26)explain git configuration?
+25)explain git configuration?
 a)i It is a git configuration file of git to introduce yourself to git. git config --global user.name "examplename" git config --global user.mail "example@mail"